maxstrauch/json4config/README.md

-# config-json
+# json4config

 A simple and minimalist environment-aware configuration provider

 ## Installation